MitchellGulledge/Azure_Route_Server_Meraki_vMX/README.md

 Once, we have the BGP configured on the vMX, the next step would be to configure the route server to peer with the vMX.
 The following command can be used to establish the peering between the route server and the vMX.
 ```
-az network routeserver peering create --routeserver-name “myRouteServer” -g “RouteServerRG” --peer-ip “vmx_pip” --peer-asn “vmx1_asn” -n “vmx1_name”
+az network routeserver peering create --routeserver-name "myRouteServer" -g "RouteServerRG" --peer-ip "vmx_pip" --peer-asn "vmx1_asn" -n "vmx1_name"
 ```
-- `vmx_pip` is going to be the private ip of your vMX instance
+- 'vmx_pip' is going to be the private ip of your vMX instance
-- `vmx_asn` is the ASN that was configured for the vMX in the above step
+- 'vmx_asn' is the ASN that was configured for the vMX in the above step

 # Automation